 In all of this whether reacting to the shock of his wife being murdered or trying to show euphoria at having killed a mugger Charles Bronsons face never varies from a brick-like stoicism and a squinting mien.
 It is a (lack of) performance that Bronson managed to make an entire career out of.
 There would hardly be any part of Death Wish (or indeed any of his other films) where one can say they ever remember Bronson smiling.
 One of the more amusing scenes is watching a tall, gangly young Jeff Goldblum (in his first ever screen role) playing one of the muggers that attack Hope Lange and Kathleen Tolan while screaming Rich cunts.
 I hate rich cunts.
 Later-to-be director Christopher Guest also turns up as a cop near the end.

 The sequels were: Death Wish II (1981), Death Wish 3 (1985), Death Wish 4: The Crackdown (1987) and Death Wish V: The Face of Death (1994).
 All starred Charles Bronson.
 Michael Winner returned to direct the first two sequels.
-A remake is set to emerge with Death Wish (2018) from Eli Roth starring Bruce Willis.
+Death Wish (2018) was a remake from Eli Roth starring Bruce Willis.
 Also of note is Death Sentence (2007), which is based on the book sequel to Death Wish, although this completely changes the names of the characters and the plot.